The way consumers find local businesses is changing faster than most business owners realize. Understanding where it's heading helps you prepare.

 Right now, local discovery happens through multiple channels:

 Traditional search (Google, Bing) still dominates volume.
-The local pack and organic results drive the majority of local business discovery.
+The local pack, LSAs, organic results, and Google Business Profiles continue to drive demand for service brands.

 AI assistants (ChatGPT, Gemini, Siri, Alexa) are growing fast.
-Users are increasingly asking AI for recommendations instead of searching.
+Users are increasingly asking AI for recommendations instead of browsing lists.
 This shift is called Generative Engine Optimization (GEO), and it's rewriting the rules of local discovery.

 Social discovery (TikTok, Instagram, local Facebook groups) influences choices, especially for restaurants and retail.